alienflip/degenDeploy/proposal.md

 1. launching a feature-complete product on testnet
 2. forming a DAO with 5-out-of-9 multisig with our DAOs
-3. launching on ONE mainnet ( initial version already available on ONE mainnet)
+3. launching on ONE mainnet
 4. attracting 1k daily active users (with launch video, PR promotion)
 5. attracting 10k daily active users (with a detailed roadmap, governance process)